Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

 The Bricklet features 4 pins that can be independently configured as digital inputs or outputs.
-Each input pin can additionally be configured with pullups or as interrupt source.
+Each input pin can additionally be configured with pull-ups or as interrupt source.

 Via terminal blocks all signals can be accessed.
 Two additional terminal blocks deliver the output voltage and GND.